Cogmasters/concord/docs/CONTRIBUTING.md

 ### License and copyright

-When contributing with code, you agree to put your changes and new code under the same license Orca is already using unless stated and agreed otherwise.
+When contributing with code, you agree to put your changes and new code under the same license Concord is already using unless stated and agreed otherwise.

 When changing existing source code, you do not alter the copyright of the original file(s).
 The copyright will still be owned by the original creator(s) or those who have been assigned copyright by the original author(s).